The Difference Between an Islamic and Conventional Mortgage

 How is an Islamic Mortgage Different than a Conventional Mortgage?

-The key difference between an Islamic mortgage and a conventional mortgage is the type of relationship at the heart of the transaction.
+The key difference between Islamic mortgage and conventional ones is the type of relationship at the heart of the transaction.

-There are several types of sharia compliant mortgages that could be acceptable to use, but the most suitable one is based on a concept called Musharakah, or partnership, and that is what Guidance Residential based its model of Islamic financing upon.
+There are several types of sharia compliant mortgages that Islamic financial institutions could use, but the most suitable one is based on a concept called Musharakah, or partnership, and that is what Guidance Residential based its model of Islamic financing upon.

-A conventional mortgage is a loan from a creditor to a debtor, whereas Guidance Residential’s approach is completely different – it is a partnership between co-owners.
+A conventional mortgage is a loan from a creditor to a debtor, whereas the approach used in Guidance Residential’s Islamic mortgages is completely different: It is a partnership between co-owners.

 Riba (Interest) Free

-According to sharia law, lending money to profit from any commercial or investment activity including the financing of real estate is not an acceptable method of commerce.
-In other words, riba (or interest) is prohibited, and that makes conventional mortgages problematic.
+According to shariah law, lending money to profit from any commercial or investment activity including the financing of real estate is not an acceptable method of commerce.
+Muslims may not benefit from interest charged, nor may they charge interest.
+With riba (or interest) prohibited, that makes conventional mortgages problematic.

-The most obvious reason for the prohibition of riba is that in Islam, a loan is meant to be a form of charity – an opportunity for one person to help another who experiencing a difficult situation.
+The most obvious reason for the prohibition on charging interest is that in Islam, a loan is meant to be a form of charity – an opportunity for one person to help another who experiencing a difficult situation.
 The lender should only expect to be repaid the exact amount they lent.
 A loan is not a way to earn money.

-It is also not permissible in Islam to buy or sell something that has no intrinsic value.
+It is also not permissible in under sharia law to buy or sell something that has no intrinsic value.
 A loan with interest is essentially paying for money with more money.
 Money has no intrinsic value, so it can’t be purchased.
 (This rule enhances stability in the market for benefit of the community.)

 With a mortgage loan arrangement so clearly unacceptable according to Islamic financial guidelines, Guidance Residential developed a home financing program on an entirely different foundation: a partnership.